-Claims reporting for direct claims has varied between 276 and 317 claims in the last seven years.
+Claims reporting for direct claims has varied between 276 and 317 claims in the last nine years.

 The reductions in claim numbers in NSW in 2020/21 were offset by higher numbers of claims being lodged in Queensland (many of which are typically lodged in the DDT in NSW).
-This trend reversed in 2021/22.
-NSW and Victoria saw a return towards previous levels of claims reporting.
+This trend has since reversed.